lebogan/netblog/README.md

 # netblog

-Netblog, or NetLog, is a web-based network maintenance log book.
-It is actually a re-write of my command-line utility, netblog.
+Netblog is a browser-enabled network maintenance log book.
+It is actually a re-write of my command-line utility, netlog.

+**This app is currently in development, not ready for use yet!**

 ## Installation
 ```bash